nimling/badu/README.md

 ## Varaiables

-more info about this is here: [Variables](docs/variables.md)
+It does not support the new bicepParam yet more info about this is here: [Variables](docs/variables.md)

 this is connected to the usage of environment, and can make your deployment DRY.